xcart/graphql-api-docs/src/index.md

 ```

-The *_url fields return a special URL leading to a stripped-down mobile-ready version of the page (suitable for WebView).
+The `*_url` fields return a special URL leading to a stripped-down mobile-ready version of the page (suitable for WebView).

-### Getting language information {#getting-language-information}
+### Getting language information

 ```